 It’s the health care providers as well.

-The Relationship Between Healthcare Sharing Ministries and Healthcare Providers
+The Relationship Between Healthcare Sharing Plans And Healthcare Providers

-Additionally, the ministries offer fewer headaches for healthcare providers because of they don’t require patients or providers to be part of a specific network.
+Additionally, healthcare sharing plan companies offer fewer headaches for healthcare providers because in many cases,they don't require providers to be part of a specific network.

 Lower Monthly Payments

-Because health care sharing plans technically don’t have deductibles, you actually won’t be paying a deductible at all.
-Instead, you will be paying a similar fee, called an “annual portion.”
-The annual portion is the medical costs a member must bear before other members are able to share costs.
+Because healthcare sharing plans technically don't have deductibles, you actually won't be paying a deductible at all.
+Instead, you will be paying a similar fee, called an "annual portion", or "Member Shared Responsibility Amount".
+The amount is the medical costs a member must bear before plan benefits kick in.
+This amount tends to be lower than the deductibles within a comparable traditional insurance plan.

 No Enrollment Period

-Most importantly, members of health care sharing plans receive quicker access to healthcare.
-This option has proved attractive to thousands of families across the United States who are looking for a quick and effective way to cover the healthcare needs of their children.
+Most importantly, members of healthcare sharing plans receive quicker access to healthcare.
+This option has proved attractive to thousands of families across the United States who are looking for a quick and effective way to cover their healthcare.

 Other articles: Is Short-Term Health Insurance Right For You?